Leo Docherty: Parliamentary career

-Docherty unsuccessfully applied to be the Conservative Party candidate for the Labour Party held Oxford East constituency in 2014.
-He was instead chosen to contest the safe Labour Party held seat of Caerphilly in the 2015 general election, where he came third.
+Docherty unsuccessfully applied to be the Conservative candidate for the Labour Party held Oxford East constituency in 2014.

+At the 2015 general election, Docherty stood in Caerphilly, coming third with 16.6% of the vote behind the incumbent Labour MP Wayne David and the UKIP candidate.

-In 2017, he was selected as the Conservative Party candidate for Aldershot, after the incumbent Conservative MP Gerald Howarth announced he was standing down at the next general election.
+In April 2017, he was selected as the Conservative candidate for Aldershot.
 The Financial Times called his selection "the highest-profile tussle over a candidate choice, [in which] the party leadership rejected a request from activists in Aldershot to be allowed to consider Daniel Hannan, the prominent Eurosceptic MEP, for the safe Tory seat".
-He was duly elected at the 2017 general election.
+At the snap 2017 general election, Docherty was elected to Parliament as MP for Aldershot with 55.1% of the vote and a majority of 11,518.

-In the House of Commons he sits on the Defence Committee and Committees on Arms Export Controls (formerly Quadripartite Committee).
+In the House of Commons he sat on the Defence Committee and Committees on Arms Export Controls (formerly Quadripartite Committee).

 He backed Boris Johnson in the 2019 Conservative Party leadership election.
 On 29 July 2019, Johnson appointed Docherty as an Assistant Government Whip.

 In September 2019, Leo's brother Paddy Docherty wrote an open letter to The Guardian urging him to resign, writing: "Now I am simply appalled that this government, of which you are sadly a part, has become the principal threat to the lives and liberties of the people.
-Please do the decent thing, and resign."
+Please do the decent thing, and resign".

+At the 2019 general election, Docherty was re-elected as MP for Aldershot with an increased vote share of 58.4% and an increased majority of 16,698.

 On 21 April 2021 Docherty succeeded Johnny Mercer as Parliamentary Under-Secretary of State for Defence People and Veterans.
 He became Minister for Defence People on 7 July 2022.

+On 26 March 2024, Docherty replaced James Heappey as Minister of State for the Armed Forces.
+He was replaced as Minister of State for Europe by Nus Ghani.

+In June 2024, Docherty was reselected as the Conservative candidate for Aldershot at the 2024 general election.
+He was defeated by Alex Baker of the Labour Party amidst a strong nationwide swing away from the Conservatives.

 Gulf States

-In the six months after being elected as an MP, Docherty registered four trips to Saudi Arabia and Bahrain, costing over £15,000 and paid for by the Governments of the host countries.
-Prior to this, his election campaign had benefited from donations totalling over £10,000 from donors with links to the Gulf States.
 As Chair of the Conservative Middle East Council and since serving as an MP, Docherty has frequently praised the work of the governments in Saudi Arabia and Bahrain and has been subject to some criticism from opposition MPs and journalists, such as Peter Oborne for his links and his failure to always declare his register of interests when speaking on the subject in Parliament.
 However, Docherty has denied any conflict of interest and, as Director of the Conservative Middle East Council, responded to criticism of donations received there as not having influenced decision-making within the group.
 Docherty's trips were worth £26,893 in total and were the highest valued of any MP's trips during the year following the 2017 general election.

-In September 2022, Leo Docherty was appointed as a minister of state at the Foreign, Commonwealth and Development Office.
-Human rights groups were concerned that he could be made minister for the Middle East.
-Leo has accepted over £30,000 in hospitality from repressive Gulf states such as Saudi Arabia, Bahrain, Kuwait and the UAE since 2017.
+Post-parliamentary career

+Following his defeat at the 2024 general election, Docherty has worked as an adviser for International Hospitals Group.